 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

 Academic Year Requirements

-We will be in touch with you throughout the year via newsletters, assignments, reminder cards, Blackboard messages, e-mail and phone calls.
-Our goal is to maintain regular contact with you during the academic year, but this can only be achieved if you also make an effort to maintain contact with us.
-We expect to have some form of communication from you at least once a month.
-This contact may be a phone call, e-mail, or a message sent to us through your Blackboard account.
-We want to know how you are doing academically and we also want to know if you are participating in extracurricular activities.
+We are in touch with students throughout the academic year via newsletters, assignments, reminder cards, texting, social media messages, e-mail and phone calls.
+Our goal is to maintain regular contact during the academic year, but this can only be achieved when students also make an effort to maintain contact with us.
+We expect students to have some form of communication at least once a month.
+This contact may be a phone call, e-mail, text, or a social media message.
+We want to know how students are doing academically and in extracurricular activities.

-Throughout the Academic Year assignments will be mailed to you and posted on Blackboard.
-You should check Blackboard regularly to see if you have any assignments.
-You are REQUIRED to complete these assignments and return them to our office by the given due dates.
-If you fail to submit assignments or are routinely late with them, your commitment to this program and to your own academic success will be questioned and you will NOT be invited to return for the summer session.
+Assignments are mailed to students.
+Emails and social media messages are posted to remind students of upcoming assignments.
+Additionally, assignments are available on the RMSC Student One Drive account.
+Students are REQUIRED to complete these assignments and return them to our office by the given due dates.
+If a student fails to submit assignments or is routinely late with them, their commitment to this program and to their own academic success will be questioned and they will NOT be invited to return for the summer session.

 MATH & SCIENCE CLASSES

 You are REQUIRED to take at least one math and one science class each year.
 By the time you graduate from high school, it is expected that you will have taken all of the following courses:

 *If a student took Algebra I in 8th grade he/she is expected to complete Calculus.
 If he/she did not take Algebra I until 9th grade he/she may not be able to complete Calculus in high school.